GitHub Agentic Workflows

 Example: Dependabot Rollout

-This example shows how to roll out a new Dependabot configuration across 100 repositories using the central control plane pattern.
-An orchestrator workflow filters and prioritizes target repositories, then dispatches a worker workflow that analyzes each repo and creates an intelligently customized pull request.
+This example uses the central control plane pattern to roll out Dependabot across 100 repositories.
+An orchestrator workflow filters and prioritizes target repositories, then dispatches a worker workflow that analyzes each repo and creates a customized pull request.

-Both workflows live in a single private control repository.
+Both workflows live in one private control repository.

 flowchart LR